 From Size and Fit to Safety Technology, We Guide You Through the Features that Really Matter

 Each year in the United States, about half a million kids are seriously injured in bicycle-related accidents.
 In most cases, a properly fitted helmet could have eliminated or minimized head injuries sustained during the accident.
 Unfortunately, many parents underestimate the importance of helmet fit and other safety features, and too often shop by color or style.
 That’s where we come in!
-We’re here to help you get informed and find the best and safest helmet for your child.
+With 9 years of testing, parenting and getting to bike industry trade shows under our belts, we’re here to help you get informed and find the best and safest helmet for your child.
 The 8 main features to look for when shopping for a kid’s helmet are: 1) size, 2) use, 3) adjustability, 4) construction, 5) buckle type, 6) visors, 7) MIPS safety technology and 8) CPSC/ASTM certifications.

 For a quick look at our top ranked helmets, check out our 10 Best Kids’ Helmets list.

 How do you fit a bike helmet for a child?

 Helmets are generally not “one-size-fits-all”, but fit a range of head circumferences.
 In order to ensure the best fit, you must measure your child’s head prior to purchasing a helmet.
 To measure your child’s head, use a soft tape measure and measure the circumference of their head one inch above their eyebrows (the thickest part of their head).
 Find a helmet that includes this number in its size range.

 If you are unable to measure your child’s head, use the 50th percentile head circumference chart below as a rough estimation.

 Once I have the right size helmet, how should it actually fit on my child’s head?